 Smoothing and leveling the bed top helps assure successful seeding.

-This Eliot Coleman favorite is so light, the user can support its entire weight even when fully extended.
-Its Swiss aluminum head is 29 inches wide, with 20 curved, 4-inch-long teeth that grab stones and debris when pulled, then level and smooth when pushed.
+This Eliot Coleman favorite is so light that the user can support its entire weight, even when fully extended.
+Its Swiss aluminum head is 29" wide, with 20 curved, 4"-long teeth that grab stones and debris when pulled, then level and smooth the bed when pushed.
 Its 6-foot handle allows the user to reach way out, but still "float" the rake to achieve a nice, flat bed top.

 If you are transplanting, you might skip this step, or skip the step above with the Tilther.

-Seedbed Roller.
-The perfect complement to precision seeders and mechanical harvesters, Johnny's Seedbed Roller is fitted with heavy-duty, 1-inch lobster trap wire mesh spaced close enough to break up smaller clumps and dirt clods but wide enough to resist getting clogged with soil and mud.
-The rollers can also be used post-seeding to press seed firmly into contact with the soil for improved germination rates.
-May be pulled or pushed.
-Handle is adjustable laterally to allow operation in-row or from either footpath.
-A metal rack on top can accept additional weight if needed.
+The perfect complement to precision seeders and mechanical harvesters, Johnny's Seedbed Roller is fitted with heavy-duty lobster trap wire mesh.
+Its 1" spacing is close enough to break up smaller clumps and dirt clods but wide enough to resist getting clogged with soil and mud.

 We've got dibbles for that.

-Depending on soil conditions, additional weight may be necessary for full dibble penetration; in that case, the roller is more easily pulled than pushed.
+Depending on soil conditions, additional weight may be necessary to achieve full dibble penetration.
+If additional weight is needed, the roller is more easily pulled than pushed.

 We've got Row Markers for that.